Kerbal Space Program: Release

-Version 1.0 was the first full release of Kerbal Space Program.
-It was nicknamed We Have Liftoff! and released on 27 April 2015.
+Version 1.0, the first full release of Kerbal Space Program (nicknamed We Have Liftoff!), was released on 27 April 2015.
 Version 1.0 completely overhauled the flight and drag model for a more realistic simulation, now ignoring drag on rocket parts which were occluded from the air flow.
 It also allowed for body lift, so that parts that were not specifically designed as wings (such as structural panels) could still generate lift.
 1.0 added shock heating and heat shields, making atmospheric entry much more dangerous, as well as air brakes and procedurally generated fairings.
 All parts received internal modeling.
 Resource mining was added to refine into fuel or monopropellant.
 1.0 also brought several improvements to Kerbals, who could now have various specializations.
 For example, "Engineer" Kerbals can repair wheels and landing legs.
 Female Kerbals were also added to the game.
 Version 1.1, nicknamed Turbo Charged, was released on 19 April 2016, almost one year after the last major update.
 The game engine was upgraded from Unity 4 to Unity 5, resulting in an increase in performance, as well as a stable 64-bit client, removing memory constraints caused by too many mods being installed.
 Much of the game was rewritten to accomplish this.

 Squad released Version 1.2, nicknamed Loud And Clear, to upgrade the game from Unity 5 to 5.4 and introduce performance and minor gameplay improvements.
 The patch entered experimental testing on 6 September 2016 and was officially released on 11 October 2016.
 Its main new features include communication satellites, relay systems, and KerbNet.
 Several updates have been released since.

 On 10 June 2021, Squad announced that update 1.12 On Final Approach, would be the last major planned release and that the Squad developers would join the Intercept Games team working on KSP 2.